sppmg/peakDetection/python/README.md

 ### Get result

 There are two method, `.get()` may remove later.
-(If you feel it batter, talk to me or give me a issue.)
+(If you feel it better, talk to me or give me a issue.)

 #### Use attributes